In the spring and summer of 2014 we fulfilled a family dream to thru-hike the Appalachian Trail together. Our children were 15, 13 and 11.

 To share the story of our family thru-hike and to help us fund it, we produced a video series while hiking called: Beyond our Boundaries: A Family Adventure on the Appalachian Trail.

-I wrote a few posts during the hike and now that we are done our adventure I am writing more.
-All the FIMBY posts related to our Appalachian Trail thru-hike can be found here.
+I wrote a few posts during the hike and occasionally I write about the trail.
+All the posts on my blog related to our Appalachian Trail thru-hike can be found here.

 March 31 at Springer Mountain, Georgia